mlcommons/inference/loadgen/README.md

 * [Test Settings](@ref LoadgenAPITestSettings) -
   A good description of available scenarios, modes, and knobs.
 * [MLPerf Inference Code](https://github.com/mlperf/inference) -
-  Includes the LoadGen and reference models that use the LoadGen.
+  Includes source for the LoadGen and reference models that use the LoadGen.
 * [MLPerf Inference Rules](https://github.com/mlperf/inference_policies) -
   Any mismatch with this is a bug in the LoadGen.
 * [MLPerf Website](www.mlperf.org)